Tsarpf/SpectralBandSweep/README.md

 The code could be a lot more optimized!
 New features could hence be added pretty easily.

 ## Get it
-Prebuilt firmware binary (free): https://tsarpf.gumroad.com/l/spectral-comb-filter-aurora-custom-firmware
+Prebuilt firmware binary is the file `FrequencyBands.bin` just grab it an drop onto the device USB

 Demo https://www.youtube.com/watch?v=jmJCHJux5lY